1997

 Scale

-This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during April 1997.
-It incorporates a CTD survey of the Minches between the Scottish mainland and the Outer Hebrides.
-The data were collected by the Fisheries Research Services Aberdeen Marine Laboratory as part of large-scale hydrographic, chemical, biological and sediments survey.
+This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during September 1997.
+It incorporates a CTD grid survey off the east coast of Scotland between 56N and 56.5N and 3W and 1W.
+The data were collected by the Marine Scotland Aberdeen Marine Laboratory.

 This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during July 1997.
 It incorporates casts along four E-W sections at varying latitudes between the mainland/Inner Hebrides and the Outer Hebrides.
 The data were collected by the Fisheries Research Services Aberdeen Marine Laboratory.